 - ¼ cup apple cider vinegar

 - Place all ingredients in a 10 quart capacity slow cooker or large stock pot on the stove.

 - Add in water.

-- Bring to a boil over high heat; reduce and simmer gently, skimming the fat that rises to the surface occasionally.
+- In slow cooker or pot, skim the fat that rises to the surface occasionally.

 - Remove from heat and allow to cool slightly.